peach-lucien/twister/README.md

 # Installation

-Follow these steps to install [Project Name] on your system.
+Follow these steps to install Twister on your system.

 ### Prerequisites